 An interesting thing you should know is that the name 7 comes from the seven ingredients of which it is exclusively composed.
 This fashionable fragrance is marked by higher notes of pepper, incense, flowery notes, and vetiver, forming a modern, sophisticated, and divine scent.
 It is a truly masculine scent, and the 7 man is as complex as his scent, traditional, yet rebellious and brave.
 Each specially selected ingredient represents the seven values that the 7 men should have: passion, pride, bravery and force, solitude and spirituality, art and tradition, life and death, human and divine.

 I would dare to say L7 does not conform to the ways of the other design fragrance do.
 I came across it by chance since I was looking for a bottle of SOLO and the clerk kindly asked about trying this instead...
-I imagine I got blessed that day and here you are what I got.
+I imagine I got blessed that day, and here you are, what I got.

-Then, I got a bit of graceful rose, and beautiful fresh incense and vetiver that start playing the game, together with the cedar wood and a sort of mild musk (not wild, forget about YSL Kouros or Narciso Rodriguez for Him, this is a gentle musk!).
+Then, I got a bit of graceful rose, and beautiful fresh incense and vetiver that start playing the game, together with the cedarwood and a sort of mild musk (not wild, forget about YSL Kouros or Narciso Rodriguez for Him, this is a gentle musk!).
 That blend makes L7 so damn masculine and modern.
-In my opinion, the dry down reminds me something about Cacharel pour l’Homme, maybe the use the very same vetiver and musk ingredients.
+In my opinion, the dry down reminds me of something about Cacharel pour l’Homme, maybe the use of the very same vetiver and musk ingredients.
 But I don’t mind, CpH used to be my signature fragrance when I was 20 something!

 I am writing this review right after dinner, and I can still smell it out of my chest.
 That means, it is a long-lasting fragrance with a moderate sillage.
-For all the above reasons I would rate it 8/10.
+For all the above reasons, I would rate it 8/10.